Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: Experiments

-\textbf{Symbolic Interpretation of Semantic Associations via Metapaths:} Metapaths provide a symbolic interpretation of the higher-order relations in a heterogeneous graph (\textbf{addressing Q3}).
-We analyze the ablility of $\ourSystem$ to learn relevant metapaths that characterize positive semantic associations in the graph by comparing with graph transformer networks (GTN)~\cite{yun2019graph}.
-To our knowledge, GTN is the only reported method with such capability.
+Metapaths provide a symbolic interpretation of the higher-order relations in a heterogeneous graph.
+We analyze the ability of $\ourSystem$ to learn relevant metapaths that characterize positive semantic associations in the graph.
 We observe from Table \ref{tab:top_metapath} that $\ourSystem$ is able to match existing metapaths and also identify new metapath patterns for prediction of each relation type.
-For example, to predict the paper-author relationship, $\ourSystem$ learns three shortest metapaths, including ``TPA" (authors who publish with the same topic), ``APA" (co-authors who publish together) and ``CPA"(authors who published in the same conference).
-The longer metapaths such as ``APAPA" (chain of co-authorhsip), are also identified to be highly indicative for predicting paper-author relationships.
-Interestingly, our learning suggests that longer metapath ``APCPA", which is commonly used to sample academic graphs for co-author relationship, is not as highly predictive of a positive relationship.
-This indicates that ``all authors who publish in the same conference \emph{do not} necessarily publish together".
-These analysis demonstrates $\ourSystem$'s ability to discover higher order semantic associations for heterogeneous networks.
+For example, to predict the paper-author relationship, $\ourSystem$ learns three shortest metapaths, including ``TPA" (authors publish with the same topic), ``APA" (co-authors) and ``CPA"(authors published in the same conference).

+Interestingly, our learning suggests that longer metapath ``APCPA", which is commonly used to sample academic graphs for co-author relationship, is not as highly predictive of a positive relationship, i.e., ``all authors who publish in the same conference \emph{do not} necessarily publish together".
+Overall, the metapaths reported in Table \ref{tab:top_metapath} are consistent with the top ranked paths in Figure \ref{fig:case-study}.
+These metapaths demonstrate $\ourSystem$'s ability to discover higher order semantic associations and perform interpretable link prediction in heterogeneous networks.